symfony/symfony-docs/reference/forms/types/radio.rst

 the value only changes when another radio button with the same name gets checked.

-The ``RadioType`` isn't usually used directly.
-More commonly it's used internally by other types such as :doc:`ChoiceType </reference/forms/types/choice>`.
+The ``RadioType`` is not usually used directly.
+More commonlyit is used internally by other types such as :doc:`ChoiceType </reference/forms/types/choice>`.
 If you want to have a boolean field, use :doc:`CheckboxType </reference/forms/types/checkbox>`.